 As a top fishing destination, the country attracts thousands of eager anglers and trophy hunters every year from the US and Canada.
 While the most sought-after game is billfish (the collective name for marlin and sailfish), anglers can put their skills to test in big game involving dorado, tuna, snapper, rooster fish, and wahoo.

-In the unrelenting world of game fishing, Costa Rica manages to emerge victorious many a time, going by the fishing records, which include dozens of prestigious IGFA titles.
+In the unrelenting world of game deep sea fishing, Costa Rica manages to emerge victorious many a time, going by the fishing records, which include dozens of prestigious IGFA titles.
 Many a reputation has been built here.
 Many a record created or trounced.
 To illustrate from a recent example, 54 marlins were caught and released during the Offshore World Championship Billfish Tournament held this year.
 If you know your marlin well, it’s one tough cookie.
 Forget 54; getting just one could be your crowning moment.